 As moms, sometimes we just need a few minutes of “me” time, whether it’s 2 minutes to lock yourself in the bathroom to get some quiet, or 15 minutes to take a shower.
 That time can help keep us going day in and day out.
-However, getting some “me” time is not always easy, whether your child is whining because they want a snack or they’re yelling because they want you to get a certain toy from the bottom of the bin.
+However, getting some “me” time is not always easy, whether your child is whining because they want a snack or they want you to get a certain toy from the bottom of the bin.
 If you are in desperate need of a few moments to yourself, check out these ideas to keep your toddler occupied.

 1. Bottle and Cap Matching

 Collect a variety of plastic bottles you use, from water bottles to shampoo bottles.
 Set up the activity by removing the caps and have your child match the caps to the right bottles.
 It will get your child thinking and figuring things out and keep them entertained.

 Place different shape pasta (you can also use different colored pasta) in a plastic bowl or container and have your child sort the pasta by shapes and colors.